-For example, you can use a mobile banking app like Current to create savings pods for different purposes and add goals to fund them.
+For example, you can use a mobile app like Current to create savings pods for different purposes and add goals to fund them.
 You can set up automatic transfers to make sure you achieve your goals.
-Aside from this, they offer a 4.00% APY for your savings, making it easier to increase your emergency fund as you save more money.
+Aside from this, they offer a 4.00% bonus for your savings, making it easier to increase your emergency fund as you save more money.
 Visit the Current’s website to learn more about all the features they offer on top of their saving goal tracking.

 8. When to Use Your Emergency Fund

 Your emergency fund should only be used in genuine emergencies, such as job loss, medical expenses, or urgent home and car repairs.
 Avoid dipping into this fund for non-essential expenses or wants.

 After using your emergency fund for a legitimate expense, make it a priority to replenish the fund as soon as possible.
 This ensures that you continue to have a safety net for any future financial emergencies or unexpected costs that arise.

 Periodically reassess your emergency fund to determine if it still aligns with your current financial situation, expenses, and job security.
 Remember that your emergency fund is a work in progress, and you can always adjust and adapt it to your changing needs.
 As you gain more stability and security in your financial situation, you can reassess your emergency fund goal and make adjustments as necessary.
 Regularly reviewing and updating your emergency fund plan will prepare you for any unforeseen expenses or emergencies.